readthedocs/ethicalads.io/content/posts/2021-invasive-ad-targeting-bad-journalism-premium-publishers.md

 In essence, all impressions are the same from an ad tech perspective.
 Ad views have become a commodity.
-For most ad-funded sites including many newspapers, they now compete with every other web site to attract the most views rather than focusing on quality.
+For most ad-funded sites including many newspapers, the race for views comes at the cost of sacrificing quality.

 ## What publishers can do about it